egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 - Subordinate clauses (e.g., `even though`, `if X...`, `although ...`, `as far as I am concerned`)
 - Negation (e.g., `not`, `never`)

-The implications of this include:
+Two implications are:
-- A particular engagement move can be expressed through different levels of grammar.
+- **A particular engagement move can be expressed through different levels of grammar**.
   - ==> Entertain can be expressed using modal verbs (`can`), adverbial/prepositional phrases (`in my view`), evidentials (`it seems that`).
-- A same grammatical structure would function as distinct engagement meaning.
+- **A same grammatical structure would function as distinct engagement meaning**.
   - ==> Communication verbs (e.g., `suggest`) can express different meanings depending on its subject.  `the data suggest (ENTERTAIN)`  vs. `The author suggested (ATTRIBUTE)`.

 So, It is important to fully understand what each category means through closely examines the examples presented below.